rashid56156/Github-Repo-Search/README.md

 ![Screenshot](screenshot_b.png)

 ## Api
-App uses [Github Search API](https://docs.github.com/en/rest/search) to fetch repositories.
+App uses [Github Search API](https://docs.github.com/en/rest/search#search-repositories) to search repositories.

 ## Architecture
 The project is built using MVVM pattern.
 MVVM allows for the separation of concern which also makes testing easier.